 Shopping in Sitges

-The majority of shops are concentrated on the Carrer de Sant Francesc and it's immediate surroundings.
-You'll find especially a good selection of small artisan shops in clothing, accessories and jewelry.
-You have a bigger selection of shops in Vilanova i Geltrú, which is located only 7 minutes to South from Sitges.
+Most shops are concentrated on the Carrer de Sant Francesc and its vicinity.
+You'll find a good selection of small artisan shops with clothing, accessories and jewelry.
+There’s a bigger selection of shops in Vilanova i Geltrú, which is located only 7 minutes southwards from Sitges.

 Prices in Sitges

-Sitges is somewhat more expensive destination than its neighboring towns on the Catalonian cost.
+Sitges is a somewhat more expensive destination than its neighboring towns on the Catalonian coast.
 There is big gap in accommodation prices between the low and the high seasons.
-In June, the prices of hotel rooms start to rise towards to the peak in July and August.
+In June, the prices of hotel rooms start to rise towards the peak in July and August.

 Below, you will find examples of restaurant and hotel prices in Sitges.
 The hotel room prices are median prices at Booking.com.

 Weather in Sitges

 There is a big difference between the summer and winter months.
 The town goes into hibernation in November and wakes again in May-June.

 Winter: The winter months from December to February are often rainy, and the average daily high temperatures vary between 10-15 °C.